 Leicester Square

 Another truly easy addition to this London itinerary is London’s former nightlife hotspot.
-Home to the Hyppodrome and Equinox, two very popular clubs in the 1990s, Leicester Square is at a stone’s throw from Piccadilly Circus.
-It’s surrounded by movie theaters and touristy restaurants, but there also is a nice small garden in the center.
+Home to the Hyppodrome and Equinox, two very popular clubs in the 1990s, Leicester Square can be easily reached on foot from Piccadilly Circus.

 Covent Garden

-Make sure to check out my post “The Best Christmas Markets In Europe.”
+Make sure to also check out my post The Best Christmas Markets In Europe.

-Day 3 London Itinerary
+Day 3 – London Classics

 The third of your 5 days in London is all about the most famous attractions.